xaprb/story/exampleSite/content/slides/adirondack/index.md

 These characteristics make it easy to build gorgeous slideshows.
 They're also a great foundation for creating your own themes.

 ---
+# What is Remark?

+Remark (sometimes called RemarkJS) is a browser-based slideshow system.
+It's simple but surprisingly powerful:

+- You write slides in simple Markdown
+- It supports a presenter mode, slide notes, and dual monitors
+- It supports slide layouts, templates, and incremental slides
+- It's easy to extend and customize with simple CSS

+Story integrates Remark into Hugo, creating a live-reload editing experience, and a permanent home for your slides on your own website!

+View this page's source to see how easily you can compose slideshows with Remark.

+---
 name: getting-started